ddeer1109/battleship_oop/README.md

   - place ships in correct fields
   - shoot smart:
       - firstly randomized shots,
-      - when hit trying to hit in correct direction,
+      - when hit successfully, trying to hit fields nearby, also in correct direction when hit more than one field,
       - analyzing if potential shot field is able to be a ship (ship cannot be in neighbourhood of another ship so it does not shot around sunk ships)